 2) Labor by capacitor:

-For radios with filter capacitors higher than 160 volts, Labor is $9.40 per paper or fiter capacitor + parts + sales tax (NY State Residents) + return shipping.
+For radios with electrolytic capacitors higher than 160 volts, Labor is $9.40 per paper or fiter capacitor + parts + sales tax (NY State Residents) + return shipping.
 There is an additional charge for mechanical work.

 3. Flat Rate: